English & Language Arts

-American Literature is a required English course for eleventh grade that will cover some highlights of the American canon, which could include Transcendentalism, Gothic literature, Mark Twain's The Adventures of Huckleberry Finn, and literature from the 20th century (which may include F. Scott Fitzgerald's The Great Gatsby, Ernest Hemingway's A Farewell to Arms, Lorraine Hansberry's a Raisin in the Sun, Arthur Miller's Death of a Salesman, and J. D. Salinger's The Catcher in the Rye).
+American Literature is a required English course for eleventh grade that will cover some highlights of the American canon, which could include Transcendentalism, Gothic literature, and literature from the 20th century (which may include F. Scott Fitzgerald's The Great Gatsby, Lorraine Hansberry's A Raisin in the Sun, Elizabeth Acevedo's The Poet X, and Nic Stone's Dear Martin).
 Emphasis is on reading, writing, and critical thinking as well as speaking and listening.
 Writing is a major component of the course.
 This course meets the subject area - b requirement for the UC/CSU approved course list.

 P-ENGLISH LANGUAGE/COMPOSITION AP

 Prerequisite: Qualification by application, sophomore teacher recommendation, writing sample.